Tennu/tennu/readme.md

 See the contributors.md file for specific ways you can help, if you're just looking for any way to help.

+You can also contribute by publishing plugins you write on npm.

 ### Directory Structure ###

 The `lib`, `tennu_plugins`, `bin`, and `test` directories are all auto-generated files,